Fringe Programme Style Guide

 The Style Guide is also available to download here.

-We have put together a Style Guide to help participants write their copy, and to answer some frequently asked questions along with The Fringe Guide to Registering a Show.
-The Style Guide is here to ensure that we are consistent in the way we do things across the printed programme and website and to make sure that your listings are clear, correct and user friendly.
-The Guide acts as the default for the way we present your listing's copy but we also want performers and companies to be able to present their work in the way that they wish.
-We are therefore always happy to discuss any specific requests, questions or deviations from the Guide when you are registering your show.
 The Fringe Society is the publisher of the listings and holder of the copyright for the content in the official Fringe Programme and on edfringe.com.
 As such we reserve the right to edit copy or refuse images in order to comply with the Style Guide, or if we believe them to be inappropriate in any way.
 The Edinburgh Festival Fringe is an open access festival and The Fringe Society neither selects the shows that take part, nor controls the content of those shows and the associated promotional materials.
 Under no circumstances will we be liable for any content, including but not limited, to errors or omissions, or loss or damage (or claim thereof) of any kind as a result of any content submitted for publication.

 We endeavor to work with the performer, company or venue when making changes but please note, as the publisher, the Fringe Society's decision is final.
 Please feel free to contact the programme team if you have any questions.
 You can reach them on programme@edfringe.com or +44 (0)131 226 0034.

-Style Guide - Programme Production
+Using the Style Guide - Programme

 This is the official style manual for use in creating and editing